 This recipe for Homemade Marinara Sauce is a rich tomato based sauce full of traditional marinara ingredients: fresh basil, spices, garlic, onions, flavorful tomatoes, and herb flavored extra virgin olive oil.
-It tastes like it simmered in your Grandma’s kitchen all day.
+It tastes like it simmered in your Grandma’s kitchen all day but it is ready in under 1 hour!

-I add a few unique ingredients to make sure my Homemade Marinara Sauce has the best flavor.
+You will add a few unique ingredients to make sure your Homemade Marinara Sauce has the best and most balanced flavor.

 Cento Crushed Tomatoes